moseymoose1/JellyfinRenamer/README.md

 # JellyFinRenamer
-Python script that renames season folders to match Jellyfin's naming convention.
+Python script that parses existing files for season and episode terms and renames all files in a specified folder to match Jellyfin's naming convention.
 Supports [tags].
+Files must have terms SXXEXX somewhere in the file.
+Use it to tidy up downloaded seasons to work with Jellyfin.

 //INSTRUCTIONS//
 1. Execute the run.bat file.